ssinghbi02/elevator/README.md

 ## Installation

-I am using maven 3 for depedency and build configuration. build artifact (jar) published in target folder. you can run the application from jar file (java -jar <artifact-name>.jar). you can also run from any IDE (eclipse or intellij) by running App.java.
-This takes instruction file from classpath: current location is src\main\resources\input.txt.
+I am using maven 3 for depedency and build configuration. build artifact (jar) published in target folder. you can run the application from jar file (java -jar elevator.jar). you can also run from any IDE (eclipse or intellij) by running App.java.
+This takes instruction file from classpath: current location is src\main\resources\input.txt .

 Once you run App.java output will be printed on console: